 Joe Dancy (BS, MBA, JD) is Senior Lecturer of Law and Economics at Texas A&M University, a board member of the Michigan Tech Enterprise Corporation (MTEC), and a Trustee for the Michigan Tech Foundation.
 Mr. Dancy teaches energy and environmental law, oil and gas law, litigation, and energy finance.
 He is a recognized expert on energy markets, after decades of service as an appointed delegate on the Legal Committee and the Environmental & Safety Committee of the Texas/Oklahoma Interstate Oil and Gas Compact Commission.
 Joe has published broadly, addressing issues and concerns in the energy sector, including cybersecurity, applications of UAV “drones” and remote monitoring, and regulatory and operational issues.
 Joe manages the LSGI Technology Venture Fund LP, a private mutual fund focused on equity market investment, and serves as a mentor for student investment teams at both Southern Methodist University and Michigan Technological University.

-Shardul Tiwari (MSc) is a PhD Student in Environmental and Energy Policy and a research scholar at Michigan Technological University.
-He is currently pursuing his research on energy justice, energy policy, and looking at the integration of renewable energy technologies in the U.S. electricity market.
-Mr. Tiwari has over seven years of experience in the field of renewable energy and energy efficiency policy formulation in the least developing countries.
+Shardul Tiwari (MSc, PhD) is a Research Scholar at Michigan Technological University.
+His research focuses on energy justice, energy policy, and the integration of renewable energy technologies in the U.S. electricity market.
+Dr. Tiwari used social-economic and legal lenses to examine the development of Pumped Underground Storage Hydro (PUSH) in abandoned underground mines in the Upper Peninsula of Michigan.
+His dissertation was part of the more extensive study funded by the SLOAN foundation.
+Dr. Tiwari's works also looked at studying the techno-spatial potential for developing energy storage in various brownfield sites (abandoned mines) in the U.S. Mr. Tiwari has over seven years of experience in the field of renewable energy and energy efficiency policy formulation in the least developing countries.
 In his novel career, he has worked both at the district level and with the Ministry in energy policy formulation.
-He has been associated with Madhya Pradesh Government think tank, TATA TRUSTS, Sterlite Technologies Limited, and German Development Cooperation.
-His work with the German Development Cooperation (GIZ) as an energy policy expert under the Nepal Energy Efficiency Programme (NEEP) in Nepal, involved the development of energy efficiency, and biomass energy strategy for the country.
-He has also worked on energy efficiency and demand-side management projects for the vertically integrated utilities.
+In addition to his PhD research, Dr. Tiwari has over eight years of experience in renewable energy and energy efficiency policy formulation in the least developing countries.
+In his novel career, he has worked at the district and ministerial levels in energy policy formulation and implementation.
+He has been affiliated with the TATA TRUSTS (a Madhya Pradesh Government think tank), Sterlite Technologies Limited, and the German Development Cooperation (GIZ).
+Shardul worked with the GIZ as an energy policy expert under the Nepal Energy Efficiency Programme (NEEP) shaping the development of energy efficiency and biomass energy strategy for the country.
+He has also worked on energy efficiency and demand-side management projects for vertically integrated utilities.

 David Watkins (PhD) is Distinguished Professor of Civil and Environmental Engineering, where he teaches and conducts research in the areas of water resources management and sustainable development.
 Prior to 1999, he was a research engineer with the U.S. Army Corps of Engineers (USACE), where he conducted applied research to improve the management and operations of multi-purpose water resources systems, including hydropower systems.
 He has been a PI or Co-PI on several research projects sponsored by NOAA, NSF, and USACE that involve the water-energy nexus.
 Dr. Watkins is conducting a preliminary life cycle benefit-cost analysis and water quality impact assessment of a potential PUSH system.